Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstraction-mistakes.markdown

 Merging such functions would be a mistake, because their similarity is merely *incidental*: they seem to be equal today, but they have distinct meanings and should evolve independently.

 ### Pseudoabstraction

-A pseudoabstraction is the result of decoupling a part of a system in a way that understanding the split part is impossible without referring to the original system.
+Não há abstração que resista à realidade.
+A realidade é una e complexa: tudo muda tudo.
+A borboleta que levanta voo.

 {:refdef: style="text-align: center;"}
 ![magrete-the-double-secret](/assets/images/magrette-the-double-secret.jpg)
 {: refdef}

+A pseudoabstraction is the result of decoupling a part of a system in a way that understanding the split part is impossible without referring to the original system.

 When a function gets too big, it might be tempting to extract some portion of it to a new function.
 This might result in a new function that cannot be understood without consulting the original one.